carmensg/IAA_School2019/README.md

 For Day 3, you need to install [astroML](https://www.astroml.org)

-There are four jupyter python notebooks that we will use in this section:
+There are four jupyter python notebooks that we will use in this section (please download them prior to class and run all the cells to get some slow computations done in advance):

 [Density Estimation](https://github.com/carmensg/IAA_School2019/tree/master/lectures/Day3-ZeljkoIvezic/notebooks/density_estimation.ipynb)